Coronavirus and the Law

 My visa is expiring soon – do I need to apply for an extension to stay in New Zealand?

 If your temporary visa was due to expire between 2 April and 9 July 2020, and you are still in New Zealand, your visa will automatically be extended to 25 September 2020.
-This applies to work visas, student visas, visitor visas, limited visas, and interim visas.
+This applies to student visas, visitor visas, limited visas, and interim visas.

 You should have received an email confirming this extension.
 If your visa was extended, you continue to have exactly the same visa conditions as before.